ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 If authentification should be used when connecting to a server use optional device mapping parameters `username` and `password`.

+Furthermore, there is a parameter called `publishingInterval`, which is relevant for asynchronous reading.
+It defines the smallest update time of data to the backend.
+Changes that happen faster than the publishing interval will not be seen by the backend.
+The unit of the publishing interval is ms and in case no publishing interval is given a publishing of 500ms is used.

 The backend can be used in two different ways:

 - Automatic catalog creation via browsing the server (only works for ChimeraTK OPC-UA servers) &rarr; use `test (opcua:localhost?port=16664)` in the device mapping file